(This post picks up from another, Mbeki's AIDS Legacy and Ours)

 There was no doctor on duty when he was admitted and he stayed there for three weeks without being examined or having a chest X-ray taken because the X-ray machine was out of commission.
 His family finally removed him and he was referred to a doctor in East London where he was diagnosed with TB and treated.

-She described the bathrooms at Mjanyana:
+She went on to describe the bathrooms at Mjanyana as:

 "filthy death traps where germs must be multiplying by the millions.
 Toilets do not flush, tiles are cracked and broken and there is moisture everywhere.
 In such an environment, it is difficult to imagine how anyone could come out alive."

-While people die in public hospitals at unacceptable rates, the tourism board promotes private hospitals in brochures abroad.
-South Africa is not just ignoring its HIV/AIDS populations, it's ignoring public health when the result can go unnoticed.
+In South Africa, while people die in public hospitals at unacceptable rates, the tourism board promotes private hospitals in brochures abroad.
+South Africa is not just ignoring its HIV/AIDS populations, it's ignoring all of public health when the results can go unnoticed.
 A recent Unicef report notes that 5.4 million people were infected with HIV/AIDS as of 2006 in South Africa, amounting to almost one fifth of the total population.
-Moreover, South Africa is also not likely to meet the UN's Millennium Development Goal of cutting under-five mortality by two thirds by 2015.
-"Instead, child mortality rose by an annual 5.8 percent in the ten years between 1990 and 2000".
-For several months, the spirited South African media diligently kept public health debacle in the news.

 You're Either With the Revolution....or with the Opposition

-Underlying the failure on both (inseparable) issues is ambivalent leadership on the part of the president's party.
-In August, the African media's Frere hospital investigation merged with the African media's condemnation of Mbeki's coddling of Tshabalala-Msimang, as the Sunday Times broke a couple of stories based on leaked medical records from hospitalizations of the Health Minister.
-One report, Manto: A Drunk and a Thief, told of the Health Minister's drinking, alcoholism, liver cirrhosis, kleptomania, and verbal abuse of hospital staff during a hospital stays.
-The paper also questioned whether favoritism and power allowed her to receive a recent liver transplant in ahead of others.
-The Times quoted hospital staff reactions to her behavior, including an employee who "said Tshabalala-Msimang’s antics were common knowledge among staff: 'Everyone here thinks its hilarious that she is today a health minister in South Africa'".
+Underlying the failure on both inseparable issues is ambivalent leadership on the part of the president's party the ANC.
+In August, news of the African media's Frere hospital investigation merged with the African media's condemnation of Mbeki's coddling of Tshabalala-Msimang, as the Sunday Times broke a couple of stories based on leaked medical records from hospitalizations of the Health Minister.
+In one report, "Manto: A Drunk and a Thief", the paper told of the Health Minister's drinking, alcoholism, liver cirrhosis, kleptomania, and verbal abuse of hospital staff during a hospital stays.
+The Times questioned whether favoritism and power allowed her to receive a recent liver transplant ahead of others.
+The Times quoted hospital staff who said that Tshabalala-Msimanga's antics were common knowledge among staff, and that 'Everyone here thinks its hilarious that she is today a health minister in South Africa'".

-The ubuntu culture which he grew up in, he explained "valued and values the sanctity of human life".
+The ubuntu culture which he grew up in, he explained, "valued and values the sanctity of human life".
 He defended the Minister's place in "the movement" and her 45 years serving the people.
 Finally he noted that "recent events have brought to the fore the obligation our movement faces, to choose between either ecstatic media adulation, or the defense of the truth as it understands this truth."

 Media Revelations...Then Hoist By Their Own Petard?

 Also, last week the Financial Times (October 16, 2007) reported that activist shareholder Brian Molefe was trying to purchase the company Johncom, which owns the Sunday Times.
-Molefe runs the Public Investment Corporation "which manages R720bn (Pounds 52bn, Dollars 106bn, Euros 75bn) of civil servants' pension funds he is the single largest investor on the Johannesburg Stock Ex-change (JSE)."
+Molefe runs the Public Investment Corporation "which manages R720bn (Pounds 52bn, Dollars 106bn, Euros 75bn) of civil servants' pension funds and he is the single largest investor on the Johannesburg Stock Ex-change (JSE)."
 He works to "force traditionally white-run companies to promote more black people on to boards and into top management".
-According to the Financial Times, this approach has drawn criticism form those who think he should spend more time managing assets, and less time being a "government hit man stepping outside his mandate to enforce black economic empowerment (BEE), which is the "African National Congress government's policy to redress the financial inequalities of apartheid by transferring a stake in the economy to black control."
+According to the Financial Times, this approach has drawn criticism from those who think he should spend more time managing assets, and less time being a "government hit man stepping outside his mandate to enforce black economic empowerment (BEE), which is the "African National Congress government's policy to redress the financial inequalities of apartheid by transferring a stake in the economy to black control."
 Molefe insists that while he does wish to change the employee incentive system of the paper, he doesn't intend to change the editorial direction of the Times.